This guideline has been updated in Nov 19. It was first published in 2007, then updated in 2013, when I first did this blog.

 They have handy 'parent information sheets' that you can print out.
 The sections on 'Caring for your child at home' and 'Seeking further advice' are useful for safety-netting.

-- The following points were new, or useful to remember from the 2013 update.
+The following points were new, or useful to remember from this Fever in under 5s' update.

 - Duration of fever shouldn't be used as a risk factor, but remember Kawasaki disease if they've had fever for over 5 days.